-Appearance:

-Hygiene, attire, behavioral mannerisms

-(Does something not make sense in context?)

-- Seems confused or disoriented to person, time, place - Has gaps in memory, answers questions inappropriately - Appears sad/ depressed or overly highspirited - Overwhelmed by circumstances, switches emotions abruptly - Speaks too quickly or too slowly, misses words - Stutters or has long pauses in speech - Expresses racing, disconnected thoughts - Expresses bizarre ideas, responds to unusual voices/ visions - Appears disheveled; poor hygiene, inappropriate attire - Trembles or shakes, is unable to sit or stand still (unexplained)
+CATEGORIES OF OBSERVATION Cognition: Understanding of situation, memory, concentration Affect/Mood: Eye contact, outbursts of emotion/ indifference Speech: Pace, continuity, vocabulary (Is there difficulty with the English language?)
+Thought Patterns and Logic: Rationality, tempo, grasp of reality Appearance: Hygiene, attire, behavioral mannerisms EXAMPLES OF OBSERVATIONS (Does something not make sense in context?)
+Seems confused or disoriented to person, time, place Has gaps in memory Answers questions inappropriately Appears sad/ depressed or overly high- spirited Overwhelmed by circumstances Switches emotions abruptly Speaks too quickly or too slowly, misses words Has long pauses in speech (unexplained) Expresses racing, disconnected thoughts Expresses bizarre ideas responds to unusual voices/visions Appears disheveled; poor hygiene Wears inappropriate attire Trembles or shakes, is unable to sit or stand still (unexplained)

-COMMUNICATION:

-When a Mental Health Condition Is Affecting an Individual
+COMMUNICATION: When a Mental Health Condition Is Affecting an Individual

-- Speak slowly and clearly; express empathy and compassion - Treat the individual with the respect you would give any other person - Listen; remember that feelings and thoughts are real even if not based in reality - Give praise to acknowledge/ encourage progress, no matter how small; ignore flaws - If you don't know the person, don't initiate any physical contact or touching
+- Speak slowly and clearly; express empathy and compassion - Treat the individual with respect - Listen; remember that feelings and thoughts are real even if not based in reality - Give praise to acknowledge/ encourage progress, no matter how small; ignore flaws - If you don't know the person, don't initiate any physical contact or touching